 If your claim is accepted by the workers’ compensation insurance company:

 The insurance company will usually assign you a nurse case manager and a authorized treating physician to handle your medical treatment.
 These health care providers are paid by the insurance company and may not look at your work injury in the same light as your own doctor might.
 The insurance company can also send you for an Independent Medical Examination (which is rarely favorable to you) but you must attend under NC Law.
 While this treatment may not be ideal, it is being paid for by your employer’s insurance carrier.

-Unfortunately, you can only go to your own doctor in a NC Worker’s Compensation case under some circumstances.
-The insurance carrier for your employer can send you to the doctor of their choice in the beginning.
-However, under North Carolina law ( NC Gen Statute 97-25 ), you can go to your own doctor with permission from the North Carolina Industrial Commission.
-The North Carolina Industrial Commission (NCIC) is the governing body for NC worker’s compensation claims.
-Cases are heard before a commissioner, who acts like a judge.
-If you are unhappy with the commissioner’s decision, you or your NC worker’s compensation lawyer can appeal the decision.
+Unfortunately, you can only go to your own treating doctor in a accepted NC Worker’s Compensation case under some circumstances.
+As discussed above, the insurance carrier for your employer can send you to the doctor of their choice in the beginning; however, under North Carolina law ( NC Gen Statute 97-25 ) and under a certain set of facts, you can go to your own doctor with permission from the North Carolina Industrial Commission:

 The Bishop Law Firm can help you request permission to go to your own doctor in a NC Worker’s Compensation case as well as get a second opinion.
-We represent Worker’s Compensation clients in Raleigh, Cary, Durham and surrounding areas in North Carolina.
+We represent Worker’s Compensation clients in Raleigh, Cary, Durham, Fayetteville, Rocky Mount, Roanoke Rapids, Chapel Hill, Louisburg, Smithfield, Wilson and surrounding areas in North Carolina.
 If you have questions about your medical care or your WC claim, contact us today at (919) 615-3095.